LumaPictures/pymel/docs/source/tutorial.rst

 	camera( cam, q=True, focalLength=True)
 	# Result: 35.0

-The code above is using PyMEL.
+Both examples above are using PyMEL.
 This illustrates an important point: you can continue to code in a procedural way using PyMEL, because PyMEL provides the same set of :ref:`MEL-derived <why_wrappers>` commands as ``maya.cmds``, but because PyMEL wraps all of these commands to return powerful PyMEL node classes, you can begin mixing in object-oriented code as you become more comfortable with it.

 ---------------------------------------------------------
 Example 2: Transitioning from Procedural Programming